 Photography : Adam Browne

-Guardswell farm is the creation of Anna Lamotte, and is opening this Spring as a luxury countryside wedding venue along with Nordic style accommodation and offering rural living and cooking classes.
+Guardswell farm is a luxury countryside wedding venue along with Nordic style accommodation, offering rural living and cooking classes.

 Anna was looking for a very clean, Scandinavian inspired logo design for Guardswell.
 Using the Danish concept of ‘Hygge’ I created this simple design, the hut represents the Nordic style tiny houses Anna is building around the farm with the camp fire outside as a hint towards Guardswell’s ethos of outdoor living.